Thiruvegappura

 Thiruvegappura (also spelled Thiruvegapura) is a village in Pattambi Taluk Palakkad district in the state of Kerala, India.
-It is administered by the Thiruvegapuram gram panchayat.
+It is administered by the Thiruvegapura gram panchayat.

-Main roads passing through Thiruvegappura Panchayat are Ponnani - Palakkad road, Pattambi - Perinthalmanna Road, Pattambi - Valanchery road, and Pattambi - Kozhikode road.
-Tirur - Shornur Railway line and Nilambur-Shoranur line passes through here.
-Nearest Municipal town is Valanchery in Malappuram district (about 6 km away).
+The main roads passing through Thiruvegappura Panchayat are Ponnani - Palakkad road, Pattambi - Perinthalmanna Road, Pattambi - Valanchery road, and Pattambi - Kozhikode road.
+Tirur - Shornur Railway line and Nilambur-Shoranur line pass through here.
+The nearest Municipal towns are Pattambi and Valanchery.

 The villages lies on the bank of river Thutha, a tributary to the Bharathapuzha River.